aws/aws-cdk-rfcs/text/0419-cdk-launchpads.md

 The functionality of CDK Launchpads can be accessed in three different ways:

-1. Through a dedicated CLI, `cdk-lpads`.
-This is a self-contained program (does not have any dependencies -- for example, it does not depend on NodeJS) that can be installed using the idiomatic package managers for a given platform (`apt-get install cdk-lpads` on Ubuntu Linux, `yum install cdk-lpads` on CentOS Linux, `brew install cdk-lpads` on MacOS, etc.).
+1. Through a dedicated CLI, `cdk-launchpad`.
+This is a self-contained program (does not have any dependencies -- for example, it does not depend on NodeJS) that can be installed using the idiomatic package managers for a given platform (`apt-get install cdk-launchpad` on Ubuntu Linux, `yum install cdk-launchpad` on CentOS Linux, `brew install cdk-launchpad` on MacOS, etc.).
-2. Through the existing CDK CLI, using the `cdk lpads` sub-command.
+2. Through the existing CDK CLI, using the `cdk launchpad` sub-command.
 3. Through the AWS Console, which now contains a new section dedicated to CDK, which in turn contains options for managing your Launchpads.

 ### Basic commands

-> **Note**: in this section, I show the commands only for the stand-alone CLI, `cdk-lpads ...`.
+> **Note**: in this section, I show the commands only for the stand-alone CLI, `cdk-launchpad ...`.
-> The same commands would work in the CDK CLI without the dash (`cdk lpads ...`),
+> The same commands would work in the CDK CLI without the dash (`cdk launchpad ...`),
 > but I'm only showing the standalone version for brevity.

 #### 1. `init json/yaml/cdk [ts/js/java/python/csharp/go]`